harbingerofme/DebugToolkit/Code/AutoCompletion/README.md

 It also features partial string highlighting and allows multiple strings as aliases for the same option.
 The match ordering will take into consideration the closest match for each option.

+QoL change: `Tab` and `LeftCtrl + Tab` can also be used similarly to the down/up arrows to cycle through the options.

 ## Usage

 Pair `AutoCompleteAttribute` with any `ConCommandAttribute`s in your mod and then use `AutoCompleteParser` to register the autocompletion options.